Can You Make an Offer Without a Pre-Approval Letter?

 What are the benefits of getting pre-approved?

-If you’re unsure whether to get pre-approved or not, know that there are benefits to having one.
+If you’re unsure whether to get pre-approved or not, know that there are benefits to having a mortgage pre-approval letter.
 While getting pre-approved doesn’t guarantee financing, it’s beneficial to have it so you know how much you can spend.
-Plus, you do not need to worry about which home financing company you choose right away.
-Getting a pre-approval doesn’t commit you to using that home financing provider.
+Plus, you do not need to worry about which mortgage lender or home financing company you choose right away.
+Getting a pre-approval doesn’t commit you to using that mortgage lender or home financing provider.

-Another benefit is that the letter will help you focus on the homes that you can afford, so you don’t find yourself in a situation where you put an offer on a home, only to find out you can’t secure the proper financing.
-Additionally, it helps you get your finances ready.
-Your financial situation will be assessed and your credit score checked by your home financing company.
+Getting pre-approved will help you focus on the homes that you can afford, so you don’t find yourself in a situation where you put an offer on a home, only to find out you can’t secure the proper financing.
+Additionally, it helps you get your mortgage application ready.
+Your financial situation will be assessed and the financier will run a credit check using your credit report.
 If there are any issues, you can get that fixed early on before putting in an offer for a home.

 When NOT to get pre-approved for a mortgage

-If you’re thinking about skipping the step of getting a pre-approval, know that it isn’t impossible to make an offer without one.
+If you’re thinking about skipping the step of getting a mortgage pre-approval, know that it isn’t impossible to make an offer without one.
 There is no law that states you cannot put in an offer without a pre-approval.
-So, while you can always try submitting the offer without the pre-approval letter, note that sellers prefer offers with pre-approval letters over those without.
-The letter gives the seller assurance that if they accept the offer, the sale of their home will go smoother since they know you are able to secure financing over someone who hasn’t gone through the process.
+You can always try submitting the offer without a mortgage pre-approval letter; however, note that sellers typically prefer offers with pre-approval letters over those without.
+The letter gives the seller assurance that if they accept the offer, the sale of their home will go smoother since they know you are able to secure financing.

 Keep in mind that your chances of getting an accepted offer without a pre-approval letter will vary based on the real estate market you’re in.
 If it’s a buyer’s market, where buyers have more options, sellers may consider any offer they can get.
-But if it’s a seller’s market, where sellers are receiving multiple offers, a seller may dismiss the offers without pre-approval letters.
+But if it’s a seller’s market, where sellers are receiving multiple offers, a seller may dismiss the offers lacking this letter indicating likely mortgage approval.

 Are there any scenarios in which pre-approval isn’t necessary?